Main Line : (908) 698 4140 Office : 198 Route 206, Unit 2A, Hillsborough, NJ 08844

 Hourly practice session is available for inexperienced operators.

-if you are UNEMPLOYED, and paying cash for the training, talk to the instructor at the end of the class.
+if you are UNEMPLOYED, out of benefits, and paying cash for the training, talk to the instructor at the end of the class.
 You may get $20 to $50 dollar refund, depending on your financial situation.
+If you are using mass transit/train, come to Somerville Train station or nearby bus stop, at least 1 hour before the class, notify the office well ahead, that you need a ride from/to the train station / bus stop.

 This training targets the SAFETY aspect of operating a forklift.
 If you are looking to train yourself on a specific make or model, please contact your forklift dealer.
 In our training, you will learn how to operate a general forklift in a SAFE WAY, ACCORDING TO OSHA GUIDELINES .